wreedb/vendr/README.md

 depend on something, you're likely depending on a tagged release of the repository in question.
 By default, a git submodule is cloned for it's entire depth, which is significantly larger than a repository being fetched at one level of 'depth'.
-Due to the fact that we do not live in a perfect world where projects offer archives of their work at each release (not automatically generated archives made by git(hub/lab) or other forges), I made this small program to supplement that.
+See the [Similar Software](#similar-software) section for more detail.

 ---
 Usage